 “Excellent writer.
 Delivered the article well within the given time and the content was exactly what I was looking for.
 Very happy!”

-“Very impressed with the speed, detail and research of the two part article writing Amelia did for us.”
+“Very impressed with the speed, detail and research of the two part article writing Amelia did for us.
+As always, really fast professional work.
+Delight to work with.”

 “Amelia has helped our mobile planetarium with her marketing expertise and several successful funding applications.
 Always professional, accurate, and results driven.
 I can 100% recommend!”